 The Plan of Graduate Work lists members of students’ advisory committee and the courses that they plan to take to fulfill degree requirements.
 Students should choose both their advisory committee and their courses in consultation with their advisor.

-Courses on the Plan of Graduate Work: Students must list their core courses, major courses, minor courses, and thesis courses.
-In most cases, History students must list all these courses, even courses for their minor field, as “Major” courses.
-Students whose minor field is not evident on the Plan of Graduate Work should include a “Comment” identifying their minor field.
-(Students who complete a minor program rather than a minor field should list their minor program classes as “Minor.”)
+Courses on the Plan of Graduate Work: Students must list their core courses, primary field courses, secondary field courses, and thesis courses.
+In most cases, History students must list all these courses, even courses for their secondary field, as “Major” courses.
+Students whose secondary field is not evident on the Plan of Graduate Work should include a “Comment” identifying their secondary field.
+(Students who complete a minor program rather than a secondary field should list their minor program classes as “Minor.”)
 Students including inter-institutional courses on their Plan of Graduate Work should include a “Comment” listing the institution, course number, and course title.
 Students including an independent study on their Plan of Graduate Work should include a “Comment” identifying the course topic.
 Students may only list courses that fulfill degree requirements.
 They should not list courses, like foreign language courses, that do not fulfill degree requirements.
 Students may only list graduate-level courses on the Plan of Graduate Work.

 Committee on the Plan of Work: In most cases, students should list their advisor as their “Chair” and all other members as “Member.”
 (Students who complete a minor program rather than a minor field should list their minor program representative as “Minor.”)